Area weather forecast 1-3-20

-See the extended forecast along with average and record temperatures for the date on the Ledger’s morning newsletter HERE.
-This is the free Friday edition so all content is available to be read.
-A subscription to the newsletter is only 45 per month and includes our e-edition along with exclusive content.
+Read the whole story on the Ledger’s morning newsletter HERE.
+A subscription to the newsletter is only $5 per month and includes both newsletters with exclusive content and our weekly e-edition.

 Get the best news, sports and more coverage in the area subscribe to the Ledger.
 Like the Heavener Ledger on Facebook HERE or follow us on Twitter HERE.